EEseka/demo-repo/README.md

 # demo-repo

-A first attempt to learning Git and Github.
+A first attempt to learning Git and Github :)